 Pi Tau Sigma

-Pi Tau Sigma was founded to establish a closer bond of fellowship, resulting in mutual benefit to men and women in the study and in the profession of mechanical engineering, who by their academic or practical achievements manifest a real interest and marked ability in their chosen work.
+Pi Tau Sigma was founded in order to establish a closer bond of fellowship which will result in mutual benefit to those men and women in the study and in the profession of Mechanical Engineering, who by their academic or practical achievements, manifest a real interest and marked ability in their chosen work.

-The chapter has established a policy to initiate only juniors (fifth and sixth semesters) and seniors (in their seventh semester).
-To be considered eligible for membership a student's scholastic ranking during the junior/senior year must be in the top sixth (or 16.7%) of the class with a GPA of at least 3.8 or better.
-There are initiation ceremonies during the fall and spring terms.
+The chapter has established a policy to initiate only juniors (5th and 6th semesters) and seniors (in their 7th semester).
+To be considered eligible for membership the students scholastic ranking during the Junior/Senior year must be in the top sixth (or 16.7%) of the class with a GPA of at least 3.8 or better.
+There are initiation ceremonies during the Fall and Spring terms.

-The Stevens Phi Omicron chapter co-organizes several events with the American Society of Mechanical Engineers (ASME) student chapter several each year.
-These include seminars, workshops and social events (such as faculty/student bowling, etc.).
-The chapter also organizes educational, social, and outreach activities and assists the Department of Mechanical Engineering by providing annual tutoring services.
+The Stevens Phi Omicron chapter co-organizes with the ASME student chapter several events each year.
+These include seminars, workshops, and social events (such as faculty/student bowling, etc.).
+The chapter also organizes educational, social, and outreach activities and assists the Mechanical Engineering Department by providing annual tutoring services.
 The faculty advisor submits an annual report each year that is compiled and published by the national society.
 One or more of the officers of the Stevens Pi Tau Sigma chapter also attend the national chapter conference each year.